rochars/wavefile/README.md

 Web browsers are typically limited to play wav files with 8, 16, 24 and 32-bit data.
 With **wavefile** you can extended this by changing the bit depth of wav files on the fly before loading them into the player:

-Playing ADPCM in the browser:
+Playing ADPCM in the browser
 ```javascript
 // Load a wav file that is encoded as 4-bit IMA ADPCM:
 let wav = new WaveFile(ADPCMFileBuffer);